makersacademy/rps-challenge/README.md

     And I click "Play"
     Then I should be on the "/game" page
     Then I should see "Welcome Sue"

+Feature: Pleasing the Makers Academy Marketeers
+  In order to know the outcome
+  As a player of RPS
+  I want the game to be declared a win, lose or tie

   Scenario: Win with Rock
     Given I am on the homepage